 A renewal FAFSA requests the same information that a regular FAFSA requires; however, the renewal contains most of the information you submitted on your application last year.
 You will be asked to update specific information required for the new school year.

 If you prefer, you can start a new FAFSA.
 To reapply you should submit only one application per academic year.
 See: Apply for Financial Aid

 Newly admitted students who apply by the priority deadline of January 15 and submit all required documents should receive an email before May 1 containing financial aid award information.
 Current/continuing students who apply by the January 15 deadline and submit any requested documentation by June 1 should receive financial aid notification before July 1.

 NOTE: Prompt attention to requests for additional information will avoid delays in the processing of your financial aid.
 Students that have applied on time and submitted all required documentation by June 1 will be processed in time for financial aid to be credited to their FIT statements.

 I am not matriculated in a degree program.
 Can I still get financial aid?

 No, you must be in a degree program in good academic standing to be eligible for financial aid.
 Some alternative loans are available based on your credit or with a qualified co-signer.

-I can't take 12 or more credits and will be a part-time student.
+I can't take twelve or more credit hours and will be a part-time student.
 Can I apply for financial aid?

 I am a New York state resident, how can I apply for the Tuition Assistance Program (TAP)?